SparrowBrain/Playnite.PlayNext/README.md

 | Total Playtime | All playtime |
 | Recent Playtime | Playtime within recent days, requires GameActivity addon ⚠️ |
 | Recent Order | Order of games played in recend days |

+## Installation
+You can install it either from Playnite's addon browser, or by clicking this [link](playnite://playnite/installaddon/SparrowBrain_PlayNext).

 ## Other Addons Integration
 ### StartPage